ITDiscovery/AVR128PS2Keyboard/README.md

 1. H3A-2 to H6-3
 1. H4A-8 to H6-4

-Connect the board to the ZX-81:
+Connect the board to the ZX-Spectrum:
 1. H7-5 to +5V
 1. H7-6 to Gnd
 1. H3-1 to KBD0